-Hard hat basically a helmet that is won by employees are working in order to prevent head injuries.
-Some of these injuries might be as a result of falling objects, debris and even harsh weather elements.
+A hard hat basically a helmet that is won by employees are working in order to prevent head injuries.
+Some of these injuries might be as a result of falling objects, debris, and even harsh weather elements.
 Also, this helmet will ensure that the worker remains safe from splashes and UV light.
 The helmets have proved to be very effective in preventing electrical hazards and so forth.

 Qualities of a Good Hard Hat

 A good hard hat should have the following qualities:

 - It should be able to absorb shock caused by blow to the head

 - Be resistant to penetration by either falling or stationary objects.